All Locations Open 24 Hours A Day, 7 Days A Week

 Never apply ice, break blisters, or use butter, ointments, or pain-relief sprays on second-degree burns.

 A third-degree or full-thickness burn involves all layers of skin, often including the underlying fat and muscle tissue.
-Your skin may appear stiff, waxy, white, leathery, or gray.
-These burns are severe and often require an urgent medical intervention, like skin grafting, to close the wound.

 Steam, hot oil, grease, chemicals, electrical currents, and scalding liquids are common causes of third-degree burns.
 These burns carry a very high risk of infection and require treatment from a skilled medical professional as soon as possible to avoid complications.